fizerkhan/projecthub/README.md

 # Project Hub

-This project is inspired from concept of [project-hub](https://github.com/bradfrost/project-hub).
+This project is inspired from the concept of [project-hub](https://github.com/bradfrost/project-hub).
 Kudos to Brad Frost.

 A project hub is a tool for keeping track of the progress of a client project.
 When we work with client projects, we have lot of discussion and documents flow through mail.
-We want to refer some discussion and its documentation, we have to go through all list of mails.
+We want to refer some discussion and its documents, we have to go through all list of mails.
 ProjectHub is place where you can clear time line of your projects, documents and discussion of the every single aspects happened in your client projects.